gaetan-warin/AI-VTUBER-Twitch-Companion/README.md

 - **WebSocket Communication**: Real-time interaction between the frontend and backend
 - **Avatar Animation**: The mouth of the avatar animates in sync with the speech using sine wave patterns
 - **Spam Protection**: Built-in protection against message spam and duplicate messages
+- **Input Sanitization**: User input is sanitized to prevent injection attacks

 ## Requirements